 November was a month of inclement storms and cold viruses and restless nights.
 Wreath commissions and home decorations for Christmas came flooding in and we exhausted every single inch of space of the studio that we are rapidly outgrowing, frenziedly amassing crates of moss from Finland and acquiring an inordinate stockpile of miscellaneous accessories that formed decorative pyramids of random objects on the worktops ~ rusty cowbells, peacock feathers, bunches of pepper berries, dried artichoke heads, blown quail’s eggs, beeswax taper candles; I could go on.
-At some point in the month a colour palette evolves - mostly lichen, slate, copper, mustard and tobacco, and I develop an inexplicable appetite for rather elderly shades of peach (Query: why?
-Answer: comes there none).
+At some point in the month a colour palette evolves - mostly lichen, slate, copper, mustard and tobacco, and I develop an inexplicable appetite for rather elderly shades of peach (why?).
 Our wreaths are going no-where without being properly dressed for the occasion and we return from London streaming with silk sari trims, embroidered ribbon, lace ribbon, sequinned ribbon, velvets, taffetas.
 I decide that in another time I would have been the proprietress of a shadowy little ribbon shop on the corner of a particularly Dickensian street, lit with dimly gleaming lanterns, the purveyor of endless spools of ribbon-y delights.
 In another life.

 There is a certain kind of alchemy to laying the final slip of tissue over a wreath cushioned in its box before it disappears into the night.
 My favourite is promised to the dining table of a townhouse in Holland Park, a delicate little nest of lichen and feathers and those tiny speckled eggs encircled by alder cones ~ hard to part with, sentimental as that may be.
 It is delivered by courier and I have the loveliest message the following day from our client.
 She tells me that it reminds her of the birds' nests she once built as a child, hoping that a wren or a thrush might make a home there, that it smells of our native hedges.
 Next week we will be designing decorations for a photoshoot for the House & Garden Christmas issue 2016.
 Strange to be working a full year ahead.
 I wonder where we will be this time next year, and what we'll be working on then.